craftcms/docs/docs/commerce/5.x/system/products-variants.md

       .all() %}
     ```

-Enable structure for products of this type <Since ver="5.4.0" product="commerce" feature="Structure mode for product types" />
+Enable structure for products of this type <Since product="Commerce" repo="craftcms/commerce" ver="5.4.0" feature="Structure mode for product types" />
 :   Products can be organized hierarchically, like [structure sections](/5.x/reference/element-types/entries.html#structures).

     Default Product Placement